Top Master’s in Applied Behavior Analysis Programs

 Source: NCES PowerStats, for Online Master’s in Psychology (2019-2020)

-During the 2019-2020 academic year, the average tuition and fees for an online master’s in psychology was around $12,000, according to the National Center for Education Statistics (NCES).
-However, the average net price was approximately $11,000 when considering grants and scholarships.
+During the 2019-2020 academic year, the average tuition and fees for an online master’s in psychology were around $12,000, according to the National Center for Education Statistics (NCES).
+However, the average net price was approximately $11,000, including grants and scholarships.

-You can explore several options to help lower the cost of a psychology degree, including the Free Application for Federal Student Aid (FAFSA), loans, grants, Work-Study programs, and scholarships.
+You can explore several options to help lower the cost of a degree, including the Free Application for Federal Student Aid (FAFSA), scholarships, assistantships, loans, grants, and employer tuition benefits.

-How Long Does It Take to Get a Master’s in ABA?
+How Long Does It Take to Complete an ABA Master’s?

 Typical # of Credits